 The beauty of a ranch house plan is its flexibility.
 This classic style can be adapted to any family configuration.
 To add square footage to a one-story ranch, explore the option of adding a lower level basement.
 Building on a basement rather than a slab foundation increases livable and storage space.
 The master suite is typically on the main level, but the basement space allows for more bedrooms to be built.

 These homes can also adapt based on the size and shape of your lot.
 There are deep plans available for lots that go further back, and wide plans available for lots that are the opposite.

 Simple in their design, ranch plans first came about in the 1950s and ’60s.
 During this era, the ranch style house was affordable which made it appealing.
 The popular California Ranch (original name), or Rambler (another name), featured a long rectangular shape with a shallow-pitched hip roof that extended across a garage.
 These were a comfortable size – typically three bedrooms and two baths – contained on one floor.
 In the 1980s and ’90s, this style lost ground to multi-story “McMansion” style housing trends, with buyers and builders adding more square footage per plot of land.

-Fast forward to the present.
-Today, ranch home plans are enjoying a renaissance.
-Designers are looking back to original ranch homes as inspiration for versatile, high-value single-story homes.
-Ranches offer cost-effective square footage, open and harmonious common areas that are well suited for entertaining, and everyday living made accessible without the need for stairs.
-The Plan Collection’s ranch house plans combine old and new styles to give homeowners a one-of-a-kind look to call their own.
+Today, ranches are enjoying a comeback.
+Designers are looking back to original ranch plans as inspiration for versatile single-story homes – and in many cases, luxurious homes.
+They offer cost-effective square footage, open and harmonious common areas that are well suited for entertaining, and everyday living without the need for stairs.